haleykgrant/Methods-Labs/README.md

 # Methods-Labs
 Labs for advanced methods in biostatistics III-IV (140.753-140.754), Johns Hopkins Bloomberg School of Public Health.
-These files are the Rmd files I used to create html files (not included) when TAing this course.
+These files are the Rmd files I used to create html files (also included) when TAing this course.

 The topics covered by each lab are: